This pillar is all about making sure the work of the business gets done!

 However, every business is a little different and has its own way of doing things.
 That’s why we like to call our SOP Manual: ‘This is How We Do It HERE!’

 When someone comes into your business from elsewhere, they are often conditioned to do it the way they have previously.
 Having these documented systems and policies keeps consistency in your business.
 It also gives you a great tool to manage performance.

 Standard Operating Procedures do not necessarily need to be highly detailed formal documents.
-Create simple documents that describe your business's essential processes.
-When it comes time to outsource or hire others, touch up these documents, adding detail and making sure they're clear and accurate.
+Create simple documents that describe your business’s essential processes.
+When it comes time to get help either by taking on employees or outsourcing, refine your procedures by adding extra detail and ensuring they are accurate and easy to follow.
 Remember that documents that make sense to you may not make sense to others.

 It’s often a good idea to add other formats to the text.
 A few good formats include: